mattf1n/mattf1n.github.io/content/index.md

 Abstraction and Design in Computation and am helping to develop a new course
 CS187: Computational Linguistics for the coming fall.

 My interests include mathematics, linguistics, machine learning, and music.
-I recently found a book on the intersection of these: *Gödel, Escher, Bach: An Eternal Golden Braid* by Douglas Hofstadter.